This first version of this post is in today’s Sunday Times (South Africa), 20 May 2018 / updated 21 Feb 2019

-Jay Fai has always pulled a crowd.
-Her eponymous shophouse on Maha Chai Road in Bangkok took pavement Pad Thai to new heights when she first opened it fourty years ago and being listed in the city’s inaugural Michelin Guide book has brought a new wave of fans and demand is off the charts.
+Jay Fai, 71, has always pulled a crowd.
+Her eponymous shophouse on Maha Chai Road in Bangkok took pavement Pad Thai to new heights when she first opened it fourty years ago.
+Since being listed in the city’s inaugural Michelin Guide book that was launched in 2017, a new wave of fans has descended on her unassuming eatery and demand is off the charts.

 Jay Fai cooks solo and plays her recipe cards close to her chest.
-The long queues and constant stream of foodies, journalists, bloggers and critics has her on her feet eight to ten hours a day, six day week, and the restaurant’s popularity shows no sign of abating.
+The long queues and constant stream of locals (always the best indicator), foodies, journalists, bloggers and critics has her on her feet eight to ten hours a day, six day week, and the restaurant’s popularity shows no sign of abating.
 “Now that we’ve been singled out and interviewed they’re coming at us,” she told the Bangkok Post last year, “oh, I wish I could give the star back already.”
-Miffed she may be but the way I see it there are perks, like being able to charge 300 to 1000 Baht (R115-R385) for dishes that would typically cost 50 to 100 Baht at other sidewalk eateries, so hopefully that offers some consolation.
+Miffed she may have been but the lavish prices Jay Fai is now able to command might just make up for it.
+Dishes priced from 300 to 1000 Baht (R115-R385) typically cost 50 to 100 Baht at other sidewalk eateries, but

-There are a few signature dishes on the two-page menu at Jay Fai, like the drunken noodles and the giant crab omelette, a favorite that is requested the most and has earned her the nickname ‘the omelette queen’.
-Looking more like a plump enchilada and served on a plastic plate atop a paper napkin, it’s not the most photogenic presentation you’ll ever see, but judge not because this is a case of looks being deceiving and time and again enthusiasts wax lyrical as they break into the eggy folds and relish the sweet meat within.
-The Guay-tiew-phad-see-ew Talay, made with stir fried rice noodles, egg, sweet soya sauce, mixed vegetables and enormous succulent prawns, was my favourite though, a heap of deliciousness and dense with flavour and distinct Thai aromas.
+There are a few signature dishes on the two-page menu at Jay Fai, and the giant crab omelette is the one that comes in hot every day, without fail, and has earned her the nickname ‘the omelette queen’.
+Deep fried in a wok over a charcoal fire, it looks more like a plump burrito and is served without fanfare on a plastic plate atop a paper napkin.
+The Guay-tiew-phad-see-ew Talay, made with stir fried rice noodles, egg, sweet soya sauce, mixed vegetables and enormous succulent prawns, is also an excellent choice, a noodle heap dense with flavour and intoxicating Thai aromas.

 At Jay Fai you are paying for an experience.
 She herself is the main attraction as she gets down to business in full view of a diverse clientele, many of whom gather around to film and photograph her as she flamboyantly lifts and swirls the pans before ladling the steaming contents into rows of waiting bowls.
-At age 73 and with remarkable energy, she tirelessly moves back and forth between two charcoal braziers and counter tops crammed with utensils in the rudimentary kitchen in the side alley alongside the canteen.
+At age 73 and with remarkable energy, she moves tirelessly back and forth in her rudimentary set up, hustling between two charcoal braziers and counter tops crammed spices, sauces and the tools of the trade.

 *Don’t forget to book in advance, details below.